 - A ‘COT3’ agreement reached with the participation of an Acas officer.

-- A 'compromise agreement' in a suitable form where the employee has had appropriate independent legal advice.
+- A ‘settlement agreement’ (previously known as a compromise agreement) in a suitable form where the employee has had appropriate independent legal advice.

 6.3 Once an employee has complained to a tribunal, you will be sent form ET3.
 This asks whether you intend to contest the complaint and if so, what your grounds are.